-We only regulate social workers, social care and early years workers and not the care services where they work (for example, nurseries, care homes, housing support services or social work departments).
+We only regulate social workers, social care and children and young people workers and not the care services where they work (for example, nurseries, care homes, housing support services or social work departments).

 The Care Inspectorate regulates organisations which employ workers and provide registered care services.
 The Care Inspectorate also provides advice and promotes good practice to improve standards across the social service sector.